Civil Contingencies Act 2004: Part 2: Emergency powers

 The second part of the act provides that temporary emergency regulations are normally made through Order in Council or by a Minister of the Crown if arranging for an Order in Council would not be possible without serious delay.
 Such regulations are limited in duration to 30 days, unless Parliament votes to extend this period before it expires.
-The only primary legislation which may not be amended by emergency regulations is the Human Rights Act 1998 and part 2 of the Civil Contingencies Act itself; however, said regulations cannot be used to introduce military conscription or prohibit industrial action, nor can they be used to create an offence other than as described in Section 22(3)(i) of the Act, create an offence other than one which is triable before a magistrates' court only (or, if the regulations concern Scotland, a sheriff under summary procedure), create an offence that is punishable by more than three months' imprisonment, or alter procedure in relation to criminal proceedings.
+The only primary legislation which may not be amended by emergency regulations is the Human Rights Act 1998 and part 2 of the Civil Contingencies Act itself; however, said regulations cannot be used to introduce military conscription or prohibit industrial action, nor can they be used to create an offence other than as described in Section 22(3)(i) of the act, create an offence other than one which is triable before a magistrates' court only (or, if the regulations concern Scotland, a sheriff under summary procedure), create an offence that is punishable by more than three months' imprisonment, (Note: The act also prohibits the creation of an offence that is punishable by a fine exceeding level 5 on the standard scale, which at enactment was £5,000; however, Section 85 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 replaced this with an unlimited fine in England and Wales, and so this prohibition is effectively void in that jurisdiction.
+Due to both Acts being passed after the devolution of lawmaking powers to Scotland in 1998, the £5,000 limit remains in force in that jurisdiction as per Section 225 of the Criminal Procedure (Scotland) Act 1995.) or alter procedure in relation to criminal proceedings.

 There was an attempt by Conservative and Liberal Democrat peers to add a number of other key constitutional laws to the exemption list during the bill stage, but this ended up being defeated in the House of Commons.
 The peers tried to protect the following laws from emergency regulation: